smaclell/smaclell.github.io/_drafts/principle-of-least-privelege-for-code.md

 generated code from your code.
 If you are generating you code code, try it out.

 Marking utility classes as ``static`` is fantastic.
 They can never be instantiated and cannot have normal class variables.
+Every method and field must be declared as ``static``.
 Great for helper classes which contain methods or does not need to save any state within the class.
 In order to create extension methods your class must be static.

 Deeper Inside Classes
 ===============================================================================

+Within classes there is a great deal which can be done to modify visibility.
+Fields and methods can be modified so they are more or less exposed.

 private
 protected